ozzie-lam/rebyte-docs/apps/apps-with-cui/quick-start.md

 <figure><img src="../../images/text-prompt.png"></figure>

-Click "Make It An App" again and wait for the results.
+Click "Make It An App" again and we will make changes for you based on your prompt and create a new version of your app.

 ## Step 3: Connect your App with Agent